Let’s get to know what many of us thyroid patients have in common, and what makes each of us unique.

 Once the thyroid gland is mostly inert, atrophy may occur as an extreme “flare” of TBAb that in some people, shrivels the thyroid to radically reduce its volume.

-Takasu’s research team has found that most TBAb antibody flares last less than a few years: the antibodies can attack, cause severe hypothyroidism by blocking TSH stimulation, may or may not cause atrophy, and then say goodbye.
+Takasu’s research team has found that most TBAb (TBII) antibody flares last less than a few years: the antibodies can attack, cause severe hypothyroidism by blocking TSH stimulation, may or may not cause atrophy, and then say goodbye.
 TBAb simply does not last long enough in blood to prove it is the cause of atrophy in all atrophic thyroid patients.

 However, we have known enough since the 1980s to point the finger at TBAb.
 The TBAb is far more frequently found in atrophic than goitrous hypothyroid patients, but they didn’t understand why the antibody causes atrophy in some people but not others (Takasu et al, 1987).